nanozuki/tabby.nvim/README.md

 buf.name()                                                    *tabby.buf.name()*

     Return: ~
         String, name of this buffer.
-You can specify the form by using option ".buf_name.mode" in LineOption |tabby-line-option|.
+You can customize the name by using option ".buf_name" in LineOption |tabby-line-option|.

 buf.type()                                                    *tabby.buf.type()*